Baked tempeh meatballs are the “meatiest”, most delicious vegan meatballs you’ll ever make. (Ready in about 40 minutes.)

-In the realm of traditional-to-vegan recipe conversions, meatballs are one of the most head-scratch-inducing (right up there with mac and cheese).
+In the world of traditional-to-vegan recipe conversions, meatballs are one of the most challenging.
 Between textural missteps and out-of-left-field ingredient additions like quinoa (why?), a truly satisfying vegan meatball is hard to come by.
-Luckily for us, Lisa Dawn Angerame was up for the challenge.
+Luckily for us, Lisa Dawn Angerame, author of Wait, That’s Vegan?!, was up for the challenge.

 Serving Suggestions